 We live in an age where vast amounts of information about us are collected, stored, used and shared by countless organisations - and much of the time this happens without our knowledge, particularly when we engage in online activity.
-Entry into the digital world now happens at a very early age with pre-school children frequently interacting with online organisations through the use of mobile phones, connected toys and other devices.
+Entry into the digital world now happens at a very early age with pre-school children frequently interacting with online organisations through the use of mobile phones, connected toys and other devices4.
 This collection and use of each child's personal data, once it begins, will doubtless continue throughout their lifetime as they live their daily lives using online social media, communication, entertainment, information, shopping, banking and countless other services.

 This document has been informed by the output of the two-streamed public consultation which the DPC ran during the first half of 2019.
 The objective was to give all stakeholders an opportunity to have their say on issues around the processing of children's personal data, the specific standards of data protection applicable to children, and the rights of children as data subjects.
 One stream of this consultation was addressed directly to children and young people and encouraged them to consider and give their views on the use of their own personal data and their rights in a social media context.
-The other stream of the consultation was addressed to all other stakeholders including parents, educators and children's rights organisations, as well as organisations which process children's data.
+The other stream of the consultation was addressed to all other stakeholders including parents. educators and children's rights organisations, as well as organisations which process children's data.
 That stream of the consultation sought the views of stakeholders on a range of issues concerned with processing of children's data.
-The DPC's consultation materials for both streams of the 2019 consultation can be found on its website as can the DPC's reports on the outputs from both streams of the consultation.
+The DPC's consultation materials for both streams of the 2019 consultation can be found on its website5 as can the DPC's reports on the outputs from both streams of the consultation.6 A draft version of this document was also put out for public consultation in December 2020 for a 3-month period, during which time stakeholders were invited to submit their feedback on the substantive issues raised.
+The DPC carefully considered all responses received and made a number of revisions to the original draft of these Fundamentals.
+A summary of the feedback received can also be found on the DPC's website7.